Implements clean domain boundaries and dependency inversion using the Hexagonal Architecture pattern.

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Design, implement, and refactor Ports & Adapters systems with clear domain boundaries, dependency inversion, and testable use-case orchestration across TypeScript, Java, Kotlin, and Go services.
-Use for: new features needing long-term maintainability, decoupling domain logic from frameworks/DB/HTTP, supporting multiple transports for the same use case, or replacing infrastructure without rewriting business rules.About this skill
+Use for: new features needing long-term maintainability, decoupling domain logic from frameworks/DB/HTTP, supporting multiple transports for the same use case, or replacing infrastructure without rewriting business rules.Key capabilities

 Hexagonal Architecture (Ports & Adapters)